 Astronomical Viewing Sessions

-Sessions will be held on even-dated Tuesdays (August 28, September 4, etc.) at 8:00 p.m., unless poor weather forces a cancellation or there is a schedule conflict.
+Sessions are being held on even-dated Tuesdays (September 10, 24, etc.), unless poor weather forces a cancellation or there is a schedule conflict.

 In the event that a session is cancelled, we will meet at the next scheduled session.